Are VPNs Worth It or a Waste of Money?Posted May 5, 2018, 5:53 p.m. by Jonathan

 The VPN you choose can come down to many factors, but one of the first must be whether you want to pay for the service or are happy to go with a free one.
 Does it go without saying that a paid VPN provider should provide you with a higher level of service and offer you more features, but are they worth it?
 Let’s find out.

 The most obvious variable to consider is the level of security provided by your VPN.
 After all, that is why you want it.
 One issue you might find with a free service is that they might not even tell you which protocol they use, so you are unable to assess the level of data security provided and whether it meets your needs.

 If they do tell you, it is most likely your free VPN service connects you to the internet using Point-to-Point Tunneling Protocol.
 (PPTP).
 PPTP is a standard feature that can be used by most devices, however, it's the level of security that has its limitations.

 PTTP is fine if all you need a VPN for is to allow you to access content and movies on geo-restricted websites, but if you require a higher level of data privacy and encryption then it isn't for you.

 Paid VPN services should use more advanced protocols such as OpenVPN or Layer 2 Tunnel Protocol in conjunction with IPsec.
 These protocols use up to 256-bit data encryption which is sufficient for most needs.
 You can find some free VPN providers which may have 128-bit encryption but they still lack the level of security offered by the paid ones.

-To be safe choose a well-established company which categorically states that it does not log your activity, and is registered in a country which has strict data protection regulations.
+To be safe choose a well-established company that categorically states that it does not log your activity, and is registered in a country that has strict data protection regulations.
 Remember, free services must fund themselves somehow, and one of the ways is selling data, even if their policies state that they don't.

 The adage, 'you only get what you pay for,' applies as much to VPN providers as they do to any other product or service.
 With a free service needing to cover its overhead they can implement several strategies to generate revenue or reduce their costs.